Learn more about our Advertising Disclosure

 How life is different in Denver vs. Boise

-• Boise might offer you a slower pace of life, since the population is about 67% less than Denver.
+• Boise’s population is about 67% less than Denver.

-Other things to consider for your Denver vs. Boise move
+Other things to consider for your Denver to Boise move

 • State licensing: In Idaho, in-state movers are regulated by and must register with the Idaho Transportation Department.
 In cases of unresolvable disputes with local movers, they may help.
 Double-check that the moving company is properly licensed before you hire them.

-• State regulator: You can check the status of a Idaho moving license through the state's public utilities commission.
+• State regulator: You can verify a Idaho moving company’s license by visiting the state’s public utilities commission.

 • Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.